 Past, present, and future activities have the potential to impact protected traditional resources in Possession Sound and the waterfront of NAVSTA Everett.
-Some projects identified in Table 4.3-1 could have short-term impacts on traditional aquatic resources due to increased turbidity or other construction-related disturbance to marine habitats and local fisheries (e.g., Marine Structures MPR; Programmatic Marine Structures MPR Activities; Security, Maintenance, and Spill Response Pier).
-The Proposed Action would have no in-water construction-related effects that could affect traditional aquatic resources, as discussed in Section 3.5, American Indian Traditional Resources.
-The Proposed Action would have the potential to impact access to traditional resources within usual and accustomed (U&A) fishing grounds and stations near the NAVSTA Everett port security barrier at levels similar to existing conditions.
+Some projects identified in Table 4.3-1 could have short-term impacts on traditional aquatic resources due to increased turbidity or other construction-related disturbance to marine habitats and local fisheries (e.g., Marine Structures MPR; Programmatic Marine Structures MPR Activities).
+The Proposed Action would have negligible in-water construction-related effects that could affect traditional aquatic resources, as discussed in Section 3.5, American Indian Traditional Resources.
+Under the Proposed Action, total port security barrier openings would be expected to remain similar to the current condition.
+Construction of facilities would not affect security barrier openings.
+NAVSTA Everett estimates that a total of approximately two barge trips may be needed for delivery of foundation support piles.
+The barges would temporarily dock and off load at the North Wharf and would not travel through the security barrier.
+The minimal barge trips would have negligible impacts on marine waters and associated marine habitats.
+Other proposed construction projects (e.g., Marine Structures MPR; Programmatic Marine Structures MPR Activities) may result in additional openings of the port security barrier during their respective construction periods.
 NAVSTA Everett would continue to monitor the number of openings of the port security barrier and would follow the notification procedures set in the Standard Operating Procedures to minimize impacts on tribal access to U&A fishing grounds and stations near NAVSTA Everett.
 Continued consultations between the Navy and potentially affected American Indian tribes will aid in the ongoing identification of impacts to, and preservation of, traditional resources.